thenextweb/tnwhisper/readme.md

 ## Setup
 Copy the content of `config.js.sample` into a separate `config.js` file, in the root of the project.
 Add your own channel names and settings.

+You'll also have to duplicate the .env.sample file, and add your own Slack tokens and GPT API key.

 Initiate the project with `npm install`, then run it with `npm start`.